OUR EYES ARE ALWAYS

 With over 37 years of land and multifamily development experience, I share a legacy of knowledge to the Valeo development team.
 I focus on sourcing new development opportunities for both our student and senior sides of the business, and provide guidance throughout the entitlement, permitting, land acquisition and development processes.

 I enjoy traveling and spending time with my wife of 30 years and our two grown children.
 My hobbies include bicycling, golf, skiing, gardening and hanging out at my 655-acre farm.
 My current project at the farm is making Nocino, an Italian liquor made from black walnuts.

 I believe in giving back to the community through supporting both charities and church.
 As an Eagle Scout and father of an Eagle Scout, I also support scouting and enjoy the outdoors.
-I’ve served as a girls and boys youth basketball coach, a little league baseball coach, VP of Parks, and currently sit on the Board of Directors for my neighborhood association.
+I’ve served as a girls and boys youth basketball coach, a little league baseball coach, VP of Parks, and on the Board of Directors for my neighborhood association.

 As Corporate Controller & Vice President, I oversee job cost reporting and overall company financial reporting, which allows me to work with both the field and project personnel, as well as the finance and accounting teams in our corporate office.
 Having spent the earlier part of my career on the construction side of the business, and more recently as Director of Construction Accounting on the real estate side at Brandywine Real Estate Trust, (a $5B publicly-traded REIT), I hope to bring the best of both worlds to Valeo.

 I can’t get enough of my watching my son play high school football or grabbing dinner with my daughter who is heading to college this fall.
 Their generation values community service and giving to others, so they both inspire me to do worthwhile work they’d be proud of…and to have fun while doing it.